dobachinh04/dobachinh04/README.md

 <h1 align="center">Hello!👋, I'm Do Ba Chinh</h1>
 <h3 align="center">A Back-end PHP Developer</h3>

+### About Me:
+My name is Do Ba Chinh, a Website Developer from Vietnam.
+My main programming language is PHP and Laravel Framework.
+I'm currently learning React.JS and many other languages, In the future I want to try and develop myself further and become a Full-Stack developer.

 - 🔭 I’m currently working on [FlashNews](https://github.com/dobachinh04/FlashNews)

 - 🌱 I’m currently learning **React.JS**